SCoumes/Flacsplitter/README.md

 - %tt for the track name,
 - %ii wherever you want to ignore what is written.

+If the "Compact spaces in timecodes" checkbox is checked, repeated spaces and tabs will be compacted to a single space before the timecodes are read.

 # Example
 If you provide timecodes for you tracks with this text:
 ```